simmithapad/SmartHackathon_ByYourSide_Team17/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Future Scope

+Here are a few ideas for the future scope of the app:

+Integration with social media: The app could be integrated with social media platforms such as Facebook and Twitter, allowing users to share the memorial page with their friends and followers.

+Virtual events: The app could allow users to host virtual events such as candlelight vigils or memorial services in honor of their loved one.
+These events could be accessed via the QR code and allow participants to share messages and memories.

+Location-based features: The app could incorporate location-based features that allow users to visit the memorial page in physical locations such as cemeteries or memorial parks.
+This could be done using augmented reality or geolocation technologies.

+Personalized keepsakes: The app could offer the option for users to purchase personalized keepsakes such as memorial pins or keychains featuring the QR code for the memorial page.

+Analytics and Insights: The app could provide analytics and insights into the usage and interactions with the memorial page.
+This information could be used to improve the user experience and provide deeper insights into the impact of the memorial page.

+Virtual tours: The app could allow users to create virtual tours of significant locations and events in the life of their loved one.
+This could be a unique and personal way to celebrate the life of their loved one and allow others to experience it in a meaningful way.

+These are just a few examples of the future scope for the QR-based Tribute App.
+The possibilities for future development are vast and could be shaped by the needs and feedback of users.
+The goal of the app remains the same, to provide a platform for people to pay tribute to their loved ones in a meaningful and personal way.

 ## Authors